azappella/knowledge/javascript/configuration-management.md

 SERVER_URL=${PROTOCOL}://${HOST}:${PORT}
 ```

-Now, you can start the application with the proper configuration
+Now, you can start the application with the proper configuration, using either of the three following methods

 1) using dotenv + dotenv expand in the application